Georges034302/az-kubernetes-mastery/session05/lab_5_a_helm-package-deploy.md

 # Lab 5a: Helm Package and Deploy

 ## Objective
-Create, package, and deploy a custom Helm chart to AKS with a containerized application using Azure Container Registry (ACR).
+Learn to create, package, and deploy a custom Helm chart to AKS with a containerized application using Azure Container Registry (ACR).

 ## Prerequisites
 - Azure CLI installed and authenticated